Azure/hana-large-instances-self-service-scripts/README.md

 The script is run as follows with the HANA instance to be test entered as an argument:

 ```
-SAPTSTHDB100:/scripts # ./testStorageSnapshotConnection.pl hm3
+SAPTSTHDB100:/scripts # ./testStorageSnapshotConnection.pl
 ```

-HM3 is the HANA instance that is being tested in this example.
 Next, the script initiates a test login to the storage using the credentials provided in the HANABackupCustomerDetails.txt document.
 If successful, the following is shown:

 ```
 **********************Checking access to Storage**********************